manuelbirlo/POV_Surgery/README.md

-# BrabNet for Pose Generation
+# GrabNet for Pose Generation

 This repo was forked from the already existing [POV-Surgery repo](https://github.com/BatFaceWayne/POV_Surgery) by Rui Wang et al.